 Foods to boost your immune system

-Sweet potatoes are high in Vitamin A, which helps to improve your skin.
-Your skin is the first line of defence against bacteria so it is worth looking after it.
+Sweet potatoes are also beneficial as these are high in vitamin A which helps to improve your skin.
+As your skin is the first line of defence against bacteria it is worth looking after it!

 Drinks to boost your immune system

 So, you can use your diet to keep up the health of your immune system but, equally, there are lots of drinks that will help here too.
 Below I’ve listed my top three suggestions but for even more information on this topic have a look at my blog ‘8 drinks to boost the immune system’.

 Echinaforce Hot Drink

 Echinacea is one of the most effective immune-boosting ingredients as it helps to support the immune system and fights cold and flu symptoms.